GIScience/gis-training-resource-center/_sources/content/Module_3/en_qgis_data_classification.md

 Categorised classification in QGIS groups spatial data into distinct categories based on specific attributes.

-This classification organises the features into categories based specific values in the attribute table.
+This classification organises the features into categories based on specific values in the attribute table.
 By specifying a symbol to each category, you can facilitate the interpretation of geospatial information on your map for clearer insights.

 ```{figure} /fig/fr_simple_classification_example_map.png